 Zergling – alien creature from the Zerg race in the computer game Starcraft.
 Zerglings are tiny, fast-moving, hungry for human flesh, and do not think for themselves but are controlled by a hive-mind.
 These characteristics mean that they are often indistinguishable from netizens and fangirls/fanboys.

-Zico – member of k-pop boy group Block B and faggot bitch, also a true hip-hop playa because instead of showering (which isn’t hip-hop) he bathes in dirty cookies in the music video for the song “Tough Cookie“.
+Zico – member of k-pop boy group Block B, also a true hip-hop playa because instead of showering (which isn’t hip-hop) he bathes in dirty cookies in the music video for the song “Tough Cookie“.
+Also noted for his golden phone.

 Zinni – pictured above.
-Ex-member of girl group GLAM, who disbanded due to one of their other members being extortion-friendly and thus blowing the group’s squeaky-clean k-pop image right out of the water.
-In my eyes this makes them more interesting as a group, not less, but I don’t know what’s up with faggot bitch k-pop fans.
+Ex-member of girl group GLAM, who disbanded due to one of their other members becoming extortion-friendly and thus blowing the group’s squeaky-clean k-pop image right out of the water.

 I hope you all enjoyed the Kpopalypse Lexicon!
 This post won’t feature on any other sites because it’s a dynamic post which will be added to over time, and it’s too much work to edit two copies of the same post continually.
 As new terms enter the Kpopalypse Lexicon they will also make their way into this post!
 Expect them fondly!